 - “Tell me about their favorite places, songs, things to wear or eat.”

 Step 2: Brainstorming.
-After hearing the client’s story of loss/regrets, the client and I jointly determine whether the Dreamscape should represent a Preferred Future or Preferred Legacy.
-Using directed questions, I probe for the Dreamscape’s players, props and setting, and its intended audience.
-The overarching question that informs the selection of images is: what photos best portray the deceased as the client wants this person to be remembered?
+After hearing the client’s story of loss/regrets, the client and I jointly determine whether the dreamscape should represent a preferred future or preferred legacy.
+I’ll probe for the dreamscape’s players, props and setting, and its intended audience.
+The overarching question that informs the selection of images will be: what photos best portray the deceased as the client wants this person to be remembered?

 Step 3: Photo Search.
-The aim is to engage the client in helping the memory artist to find additional images that will resolve some of the challenges identified in Step 2, the Brainstorming Phase.
-I typically ask the client to find me the most precious picture they have of the subject; the picture they always carry on them; the photo stuck on the refrigerator or in a nightable drawer.
-It can be a current photo or one taken years ago.
+The aim is to engage the client in helping the memory artist find existing photographs or stand-in photos that will resolve some of the challenges identified in Step 2, the Brainstorming Phase.
+I typically ask the client to find me the most precious picture they have of the subject; the picture they always carry on them; the photo stuck on the refrigerator or in a night table drawer.
+It could be a current photo or one taken years ago.
 The important part is that it captures the essence of our subject.

 Step 4: Dreamscape Creation.
-After collecting key anecdotes as well as personal photos (ones that particularly resonate) and repurpose them, combining them with whimsical elements (new backdrops and meaningful objects) to transform them in a positive way.
-I use photo manipulation software to digitally alter the photographs.
-The memory artist’s task is now to produce a photomontage that reflects the positive themes that surfaced in previous steps by surveying the final photo selections and reviewing the key memories for which there are no photographs.
-The final assemblage of the beta product is done by me, with input from the client.
+After collecting key anecdotes as well as personal photos (ones that particularly resonate) and repurposing them, I will combine them with whimsical meaning-making elements (new backdrops and objects) to transform them in a positive way.
+I personally prefer photo manipulation software to digitally alter the photographs so that they bend to our needs in terms of scale, tone or depth.
+The final assemblage of the dreamscape is done by me, with input from the client.

 Step 5: Sharing Phase.
-The griever now has ownership of the completed Dreamscape as well as a transcript of all recorded conversations (made by the memory artist) taking place during the Healing Dreamscape process.
-Sharing is often bi-directional – with the client sharing thoughts with the prescriptive artist, followed by the artist volunteering his or her own interpretations or intentions.
-Sharing also extends to the home and community, with the client sharing the piece with loved ones, friends, acquaintances, or family members, discussing its meaning, and in doing so, making some unexpected discoveries.
-Such sharing tends to open dialogue about the human being who was lost, rather than about the loss itself.
-It encourages others to ask the griever questions about the loved one and to share stories about the loved one’s legacy, which can be a key part of the grieving process (Walter, 1996).
-Above all, the client begins to view the Dreamscape as a way to find a new role for themselves which pays homage to their loved one.
+The griever now has ownership of the completed dreamscape as well as a transcript of all recorded conversations (made by the memory artist) taking place during the healing dreamscape process.
+Sharing is often bi-directional – with the client sharing thoughts with the memory artist, followed by the memory artist volunteering his or her own interpretations or intentions.
+Sharing also extends to the home and community, with the client sharing their dreamscape with loved ones, friends, acquaintances, or family members, discussing its meaning, and in doing so, making some unexpected discoveries.
+Such sharing tends to open dialogue about the life this human being lived, rather than about the loss itself.
+It encourages others to ask the griever questions about the loved one and to share stories about the loved one’s legacy, which can be a key part of the grieving process.
+Above all, the client begins to view the dreamscape as a way to find a new role for themselves in the assumptive world.

-Not only do these visualized stories feel attainable, but shared with family and friends they launch a second round of healing, and then a third round of healing as a client’s own profound words are read back to them from transcripts made throughout the Healing Dreamscape process.
+Not only do these preferred storytelling pictures feel attainable, but shared with family and friends they launch a second round of healing, and then a third round of healing as a client’s own profound words are read back to them from transcripts made throughout the healing dreamscape process.